How Long After Death is a Funeral Held? Day, Time, & More

 Here are just a few examples:

 Two funerals.
-Mrs. Jones had family in both Florida and Texas, so her children wanted her to have two funerals, the first one in Florida.
-This meant that the funeral director in Texas needed to coordinate with the one in Florida, and expect to schedule services a little later than is per usual.
+Mrs. Jones had family in both Florida and Texas, so her children wanted her to have two funerals, with the first one being in Florida.
+This meant that the funeral director in Texas needed to coordinate with the funeral director in Florida, and was expected to schedule services a little later than usual.

 Special requests.
-Mr. Brown writes in his will that he wishes for his funeral to be on his birthday.
-He passed away four months before that date.
-So his family decided to go ahead with a direct cremation, and then held his funeral service on his birthday four months later, just like he wanted.
+Mr. Brown writes in his will that he wishes for his funeral to be on his birthday, but he passed away four months before that date.
+So, his family decided to go ahead with a direct cremation, and then held his funeral service on his birthday four months later, just like he wanted.

 Unexpected recovery.
-Miss Garcia’s grandmother wasn’t expected to make it through the night.
-So Miss Garcia went ahead and called the funeral home to make arrangements.
+Miss Garcia’s grandmother wasn’t expected to make it through the night, so Miss Garcia went ahead and called the funeral home to make arrangements.
 As it turned out, her grandmother experienced a miraculous recovery, and went on to live another three years.
-The funeral director simply files his or her notes as a pre-arrangement, and returns to them when needed.
+The funeral director simply filed his or her notes as a pre-arrangement, and returned to them when needed.

 Reasons to delay a funeral

-• The deceased has family members from out of state or out of country.
-They need time to get back home so that they can attend the funeral.
+- The deceased has family members from out of state or that live out of country.
+They need time to travel the long distances back home so that they can attend the funeral.

-• A criminal investigation surrounds the death of a family’s loved one, and the coroner has not yet released the body.
+- A criminal investigation surrounds the death of a family’s loved one.
+The coroner has not yet determined the cause of death and cannot release the body until the coroner’s inquest has taken place and the investigation is concluded.

-• The family in need does not have the funds at this time to pay for a funeral.
+- The family does not have the funds at the time of death to pay for a funeral.
 They are planning for a direct cremation right now, and will return at a later time to plan a memorial service.

 When should I schedule the funeral?